LiaungYip/ingress_guide/content/jargon.md

 Glyphing
 : action; long-pressing the "HACK" button to activate the "glyph" mini-game, which awards up to 200% bonus items.

+Jarvis
+: The "Jarvis Virus" item.
+Instantly changes a portal from blue to green.
+See "flipcard".

 Wild XM
 : XM (energy) lying on the ground.
 Move near it to pick it up.